Washrooms for Disabled & Vulnerable People

 Changing tables for adults

 As well as offering changing facilities to parents with infants, it’s important to consider larger children, teenagers and adults that also need care and assistance when visiting the toilet.
 Many large public sites now incorporate a hoist and adult changing table.
 Washrooms like this are now recommended for all new sports and entertainment venues, railways, airports and shopping centres as well as large building developments.
+Read more on the Changing Places movement and how Commercial Washrooms is able to support the design, specification and supply of relevant products.

 Of course, with investment in items like adult changing tables, you might want to ensure your washroom is protected and not being misused.
-RADAR locks can be a sensible option here as access will onlt be permitted by a site manager, or by any of the registered RADAR key holders throughout the UK.
+RADAR locks can be a sensible option here as access will only be permitted by a site manager, or by any of the registered RADAR key holders throughout the UK.
 These keys are only given to registered disabled and vulnerable users, allowing them access to over 14,000 disabled washrooms all over the country.

 As always, our team are at the end of the telephone for all your queries and questions and have a wealth of knowledge they’re happy to share with you.
 So if you need some guidance, or would like to talk over your options, you can give them a call on 01202 650900.